onerep-privacy/yourcontrol/markdown/bombora/index.md

 - **Deletion requests** are submitted via Bombora’s [Privacy Request Form](https://preferences.bombora.com/privacy).
 - **Opt-out requests** are submitted via Bombora’s [opt-out form](https://preferences.bombora.com/optout).

-Note that after submitting the forms you’ll need to verify your email address by following an email confirmation link.
+Please note that after submitting the forms, you’ll need to verify your email address by clicking the confirmation link sent to your inbox.

-Alternatively, you can email [privacy@bombora.com](mailto:privacy@bombora.com) with any questions or queries you have regarding your data.
+If you have any questions about your data, you can also reach out directly to [privacy@bombora.com](mailto:privacy@bombora.com).

+Once your request is submitted and your email is verified, Bombora will begin processing it.
+You can expect a “Do Not Sell or Share Request: Completed” confirmation email within a month.